Lie-Liang Yang

-Lie-Liang Yang is an electronics engineer, researcher and educator, specializing in communications engineering and signal processing.
+Lie-Liang Yang (Chinese: 杨列亮, spelled as Yang Lieliang) is an electronics engineer, researcher and educator, specializing in communications engineering and signal processing.
 He is the professor of wireless communications in the School of Electronics and Computer Science, at the University of Southampton, UK, and a Chartered engineer (UK).

 Education

 He received his Master of Engineering and Doctor of Philosophy degrees in communications and electronics from (Northern) Beijing Jiaotong University, Beijing, China, in 1991 and 1997, respectively, and his Bachelor of Engineering degree in communications engineering from Shanghai Railway Institute (named Shanghai Tiedao University in 1995 and then merged with Tongji University in 2000), Shanghai, China, in 1988.

 Career

 From June 1997 to December 1997, he was a visiting scientist to the Institute of Radio Engineering and Electronics, Academy of Sciences of the Czech Republic.
 In December 1997, he joined the School of Electronics and Computer Science, University of Southampton, UK, as a visiting research fellow, supported by the Sino-British Post-doctoral Fellowship of the British Royal Society.
 In January 1999, he was employed as a Postdoctoral Research Fellow and in October 2021, promoted to a Senior Research Fellow, funded by the Engineering and Physical Sciences Research Council (EPSRC) projects.
 He was appointed as a Lecturer of the University of Southampton in September 2002, promoted to a Reader in March 2006, and appointed to the Professor of Wireless Communications in June 2010.